 How many are currently struggling with their housing costs in the PRS?
 See above

-Projection to 2020/21?
-Increase of low income families in PRS?
-3 days

-Waiting lists/people in TA? ½ day ***

 What is the shortfall in units of rented social housing?

 How do the current numbers of people needing low rent homes and number of social/affordable rent homes compare? (turnover * stock?)
 2 days *****